semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 - files inside `project/server`, `project/schemata`, or their subdirectories
 - files matching the `project/static/*.js` glob pattern

+If you are writing tests for your rules, you will need to add any test file or directory to the included paths as well.

 :::note
 When mixing inclusion and exclusion filters, the exclusion ones take precedence.
 :::